A Detector-oblivious Multi-arm Network for Keypoint Matching: Introduction

-SuperGlue~\cite{sarlin20superglue} demonstrates remarkable performance in both outdoor and indoor datasets for keypoint matching.
-However, it needs to be fed with keypoint \emph{coordinates}, \emph{descriptions}, and \emph{confidence}; hence it needs to be retrained each time when it adapts to different keypoint detectors. \sxl{This training process will take a half month or more, even on the latest graphics cards.} After conducting experiments on the influence of three keypoint attribution on SuperGlue, we find that the keypoint \emph{confidence} has little effect on performance.
-Hence, we hypothesize that the keypoint \emph{confidence} contributes little to the matching results.
-This discovery provides us with experimental support for removing keypoint \emph{confidence}, and it is an important step in proposing the detector-oblivious network.
-We introduce a new design into the matching pipeline, the detector-oblivious description network, which is fed with keypoint \emph{coordinates} from any detectors and outputs unique keypoint \emph{descriptions} for it.
-With this design, our pipeline does not need to be retrained when a new detector is adopted.

-In summary, our contributions are threefold: \begin{itemize} \item We propose a Multi-Arm Network (MAN) for keypoint matching, which utilizes region overlap and regional-level correspondence to enhance the robustness of keypoint matching. \item \sxl{We develop a detector-oblivious description network that makes the matching pipeline be able to adapt to any keypoint detector without a time-consuming re-training procedure.} \item We conduct thorough experiments and demonstrated that our pipeline leads to state-of-the-art results on both outdoor and indoor datasets. \end{itemize}
+SuperGlue~\cite{GLUE2020} demonstrates remarkable performance in both outdoor and indoor datasets for keypoint matching, however, it \xuelun{requires} keypoint \emph{coordinates}, \emph{descriptions}, and \emph{confidence}; hence it needs to be retrained each time it adapts to different keypoint detectors.
+This training process \xuelun{requires} a half month or more, even \xuelun{when using} the latest graphics cards (V100). \sxl{ After conducting experiments on the influence of three keypoint \xuelun{attributes to} SuperGlue, we find that keypoint \emph{confidence} has little effect on performance.
+Hence, we hypothesize that keypoint \emph{confidence} contributes little to the matching results (see Table~\ref{tab:teaser}). } This discovery provides experimental support for removing keypoint \emph{confidence}; this is an important step \xuelun{for} proposing detector-oblivious networks.
+We introduce a new design into the matching pipeline, the detector-oblivious description network, which \xuelun{uses} keypoint \emph{coordinates} from any detectors \xuelun{as inputs} and outputs unique keypoint \emph{descriptions}.
+This design \xuelun{entails that} our pipeline does not need to be retrained when a new detector is adopted.
+In summary, our contributions are threefold: \begin{itemize} \item We propose a Multi-Arm Network (MAN) for keypoint matching, which utilizes \xuelun{regional-level correspondence (overlap and depth)} to enhance the robustness of keypoint matching. \item We develop a detector-oblivious description network \xuelun{ensuring} that the matching pipeline is able to adapt to any keypoint detector without \xuelun{the requirements of} a time-consuming retraining procedure. \item Comprehensive experiments using four public benchmarks demonstrate that our pipeline \xuelun{facilitates} state-of-the-art results on both outdoor and indoor datasets. \end{itemize}